accessibility-tools/website/README.md

 ```
 yarn lint
 ```
-and didn't get any errors
+and didn't get any errors.